 - Student ID with ID number may be required for student admittance. - Non- S-C guests must be pre-registered in the administrative office.
 Guests must be between the age of 14 and 20.
-K 8th grade and students who have dropped out of school are not admitted to any S-C dance or activity. - If asked to leave any dance, the student will not be allowed to attend the next dance. - Dress code: after game casual, otherwise semi-formal unless announced otherwise. - All students are subject to a random alcohol breath-test.
+K - 8th grade and students who have dropped out of school are not admitted to any S-C dance or activity. - If asked to leave any dance, the student will not be allowed to attend the next dance. - All students are subject to a random alcohol breath-test.
 After entering a dance or any school activity, students may not leave and re-enter without administrative approval.